tyanai/vManager-Plugin-Jenkins/README.md

 19.09 onward.

-In order to make this feature available also for users who are currently not using vManager \>19.09, please set the \"vManager Version\" drop down accordingly (default to 19.09), so that the plugin will know parse/modify the report and make it Jenkins complaint.
+In order to make this feature available also for users who are currently not using Verisium Manager \>19.09, please set the \"vManager Version\" drop down accordingly (default to 19.09), so that the plugin will know parse/modify the report and make it Jenkins complaint.
 The outcome in both options is the same although there can be differences in the